How to Effectively Prepare Your Blog or Website to Be Sold

 The fact that you can sell a website is one of the reasons I love internet marketing and making money online.
 As you work on a site and build it into something profitable and valuable, you are building an asset that can potentially have a huge payout at some point in the future when you are ready to move on to something else, or when you need some money.

-Over the past 4 or 5 years, I’ve sold a number of websites and blogs.
+Over the past 4 or 5 years, I’ve sold several websites and blogs.
 These sales have ranged anywhere from $1,000 to $500,000, and I’ve learned a lot through the process of selling these sites, and some of the lessons have come through my own mistakes.
 The lessons I’ve learned have allowed me to be better prepared and to make more money from a website sale, and I’d like to share the things I’ve learned to help those of you who may be considering selling your own website or blog.

 Tips to Sell Website